How to spot the signs of poor mental health in children

 Research carried out by Benenden Health found that a third of parents have seen a negative impact on their children’s mental wellbeing since the outbreak of coronavirus.
 Despite this, 37% of parents haven’t tried to source help.

-If you’re worried, here are some ways you can spot the signs of poor mental health in your children and support them during these challenging times.
+If you’re worried, here are some ways you can spot the signs of poor mental health in your children and support them during challenging times.

 Spotting the emotional signs of poor mental health in children